-Responding to child safeguarding allegations and suspicions:
+Responding to child / vulnerable adult safeguarding allegations and suspicions:

-Children have a right to be listened to and heard.
-Any person who suspects that a child is being abused or is at risk of being abused should report their concerns to the TUSLA Child Protection Services (TUSLA) or the Garda Síochána.
-If the concern or complaint is about Trust personnel please contact the Designated Person.
+Children/vulnerable adults have a right to be listened to and heard.
+Any person who suspects that a child/vulnerable adult is being abused or is at risk of being abused should report their concerns to the Statutory Authorities in the relevant jurisdiction.
+If the concern or complaint is about Trust personnel they must contact the Designated Liaison Person for the Trust.

-Preventing Harm to children:
+Preventing Harm to children/vulnerable adults: